Jaemin-c/valorant-analysis/README.md

 This shows that the final model is much better at distinguishing Radiant players from Immortals, particularly due to the engineered features and class weighting strategy.

-Compared to the baseline model, the final model showed clear improvements in identifying Radiant players — and these improvements can be attributed to specific choices rooted in the data-generating process of Valorant.

 - **`clutches`** were added because Radiant players often stand out not just in raw aim or stats, but in how they perform during high-pressure, 1vX situations.
 Clutch scenarios are common in high-ELO ranked games where coordination and mental resilience matter — so this feature reflects a skill that's rewarded more heavily at the Radiant level.

 - **`agent_1`** (most-played agent) reflects tactical flexibility and specialization.
 Radiants often lean toward agents that offer high carry potential or round-winning abilities (e.g., Jett, Reyna), whereas Immortal players might play a broader or more support-oriented pool.
 Including this feature allows the model to capture subtle correlations between agent preference and elite-level performance.

 These features weren’t chosen simply because they boosted accuracy after the fact — they were selected based on their connection to gameplay mechanics that likely *cause* players to perform at a Radiant level.
 In other words, they reflect **latent skill expressions** (like clutch ability or agent specialization) that aren't directly visible through basic stats like K/D ratio.

-Thanks to these engineered features and class weighting, the model became much better at recognizing true Radiants:

-- **Recall for Radiant** (0.00 → 0.78): The model now identifies most Radiant players correctly.
-- **F1-score for Radiant** (0.01 → 0.15): Substantial improvement in predictive value for the minority class.
-- **Macro F1** (0.50 → 0.50): Maintained, but with much more balanced class-level performance.

 This confirms that the model wasn’t just overfitting or relying on statistical noise — it genuinely improved in distinguishing Radiants from Immortals by learning the real traits that separate them.